openvinotoolkit/model_server/docs/performance_tuning.md

   In case of particularly heavy load and many parallel connections, higher value might increase the transfer rate.

 - Another parameter impacting the performance is `nireq`.
 It defines the size of the model queue for inference execution.
-It should be at least as big as the number of assigned OpenVINO streams or expected parallel clients (grpc_wokers >= nireq).
+It should be at least as big as the number of assigned OpenVINO streams or expected parallel clients (grpc_workers >= nireq).

 - Parameter `file_system_poll_wait_seconds` defines how often the model server will be checking if new model version gets created in the model repository.
 The default value is 1 second which ensures prompt response to creating new model version.
 In some cases, it might be recommended to reduce the polling frequency